dersam/zotfiles/README.md

 be obliterated.
 Use with caution- the list of symlinks begins at "Symlinking Configs" in `zot.sh`.

+# Features
+* Auto-update and installation with `zot.sh`
+* Custom configs for tmux using tmuxinator.
+* Special bin directory for custom scripts
+* Automatic downloader for scripts stored as github gists, placing them in the $PATH

 #Installation
 * Run zot.sh (it will alias itself to `zot` after the first run).
 * Zot will overwrite anything that it wants to symlink (such as gitconfig).